 Ara Irititja employs community operators currently at Irrunytju WA (Wingellina), Utju NT (Areyonga), and in SA at Pukatja (Ernabella), Kenmore, Kalka, Pipalyatjara and Murputja (Kanpi / Nyapari).
 The project aims to employ other community operators in all locations where there is an Ara Irititja community archive.

 From quantitative evaluation and observations by the project team, the majority of community members know how to operate the existing database.
 We provided training using a 'train the trainer' approach and the effectiveness of this is apparent by the large numbers of people, especially younger people, who can now operate the system.
 In many cases, young Anangu operate it for their older relatives.
-In many cases, Ara Irititja is the first experience the older people have had with computers and a respect is generated for the growing ability of the young operators.
+Ara Irititja is the first experience many older people have had with computers and a respect is generated for the growing ability of the young operators.